thegodeveloper/learning-go/README.md

 - Learn Hugo
 - Deploy applications to Google Cloud Run

-## Golang Path

-- The way to Go
+## Books to read

 - The Go Programming Language
-- Let's Go Further
+- Network Programming with Go
-- Let's Go
+- Go for DevOps
+- Building Distributed Applications in Gin
 - Building Distributed Application in Gin
+- Build Systems with Go
+- Learning Go
+- Concurrency in Go
+- Distributed Services with Go
 - Mastering Go
-- Learning Go
-- Build Systems with Go
+- Let's Go Further